zubayerbinamin/Employee-attendence-system/README.md

 b.
 Running the code on your computer

-Make sure to install Django with:
+Open VS code and make sure to install Django with:

 	pip3 install Django